About editing

 Proper setup saves money

 Document size for editing should be 8.5 x 11 with 1” margins all around, no matter what size you want your final book pages to be.
 (Creative page design is done later in digital formatting.)
 Use 12 point Times Roman font, flush left, double spaced.
-Indent paragraphs according to your genre.
+Indent paragraphs (or not) according to your genre standards.

 Set up all parameters in Style Sheets in Word.
 No multiple returns, no tabbed indents.